linucksrox/linucksrox.github.io/_posts/2017/06-June/2017-06-09-android-sqlite-part-2.markdown

 The next point on the list is the CursorAdapter.
 I don't think I can explain it any better than the Android documentation:
 > Adapter that exposes data from a Cursor to a ListView widget.
+But it doesn't hurt to try.
+The CursorAdapter maps the values from a cursor to the fields in a ListView.

 <br>
 Before you make the CursorAdapter, you need to know which fields you want to display in your layout.
 Here's what my list_item.xml looks like.
 This layout gets loaded inside of another layout's ListView, but that's another topic I don't want to get into right now.